aidenx11/Java-Pixel-Physics/README.md

 https://github.com/aidenx11/Java-Pixel-Physics/assets/42153616/eb25e230-383b-4ef5-bfd8-10c8e1452923

   As of now, the simulation has basic gasses, water and lava, and a small variety of solids that interact with gravity.
 There is logic for objects burning, getting wet, melting, and settling.
-There is also logic for gravity, acceleration and basic concepts of momentum/intertia.
+There is also logic for gravity, acceleration and basic concepts of momentum/inertia.

   Most of the logic is performed by manipulating a 2D array of "element" objects, changing their positions in the array and their individual fields as needed for their behavior.
 Each frame, every element checks other elements surrounding itself and decides what it needs to do.
 For more information on this design pattern, see the concept of [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton).

+  Optimizations have been made using chunks.
+The screen is separated into a grid of chunks, and each chunk will only update the elements inside of it if it needs to.
+Support for multithreading is possible, but not necessary yet.